Skip to site content

 Life Safety Code and Environment of Care

-Mr. Franks’ role supports the Office of Quality’s (OQ) collaborative efforts through serving as a technical authority on Life Safety (LS) and Environment of Care (EC) accreditation and compliance certifications and standards.
-The role of the LS/EC Coordinator will create and manage the EC/LS program within the OQ to work in collaboration with internal and external stake holders and leadership to plan, coordinate develop, implement and evaluate facility quality assurance programs related to accreditation and federal requirements applicable to life safety code and environment of care.
-As the LS/EC Coordinator, he will provide subject matter expertise, training and technical assistance to IHS Area Offices and Service Unites related to EC and LS accreditation standards for IHS federally operated service units and area office Kenith Franks will be providing learning opportunities through training of safety officers in Life Safety, Risk assessments, Environment of Care accreditation and compliance standards.
+Mr. Franks’ role supports the Office of Quality’s (OQ) collaborative efforts by serving as a technical authority on Life Safety (LS) and Environment of Care (EC) accreditation and compliance certifications and standards.
+The role of the LS/EC Coordinator will create and manage the EC/LS program within the OQ to work in collaboration with internal and external stakeholders and leadership to plan, coordinate, develop, implement, and evaluate quality assurance programs related to accreditation and federal requirements applicable to life safety code and environment of care.
+As the LS/EC Coordinator, he will provide subject matter expertise, training, and technical assistance to IHS Area Offices and Service Units related to EC and LS accreditation standards for IHS federally operated service units and area office Kenith Franks will be providing learning opportunities through training safety officers in Life Safety, Risk assessments, Environment of Care accreditation and compliance standards.
 A collaborative effort will be made with the OEHE and the Institutional Health Program.
-Best practices and guidance will be provided through a proposed list serve and newly formed IHS wide EC/LS Office Hours for anybody looking to expand their knowledge in EC and LS accreditation and compliance standards and requirements.
+Best practices and guidance will be provided through a proposed list of services and newly formed IHS wide EC/LS Office Hours for anybody looking to expand their knowledge in EC and LS accreditation and compliance standards and requirements.

 Division of Compliance